sdr-enthusiasts/gitbook-adsb-guide/setting-up-rtl-sdrs/blacklist-kernel-modules.md

 description: >-
   In this step we blacklist the RTL-SDR kernel modules, to ensure the devices are available to be used by our containers.
-You can skip this step if you're not using an RTLSDR radio (eg: bladeRF).
+You can skip this step if you're not using an RTL-SDR radio (eg: bladeRF).
 ---

 # Kernel Module Configuration